zackhanni/soundslikesoma/_blogs/R&B-recording-studio.md

 ---
+title: 'Philadelphia R&B'
-title: 'Philadelphia R&B Recording Studio'
+titleh1: 'Philadelphia R&B Recording Studio'
 date: 2022-11-08
 description: Rhythm and blues is all about passionate and soulful vocals.
 Sounds Like Soma loves our R&B artists and would love to work with more amazing local artists
 tags: [music mastering, mastering, audio master]